jsmyth/jsmyth.github.io/content/posts/off-the-chains-05.md

 But then, in the distance, I saw something that gave me hope: a glimmer of light.
 I stumbled towards it, my heart pounding with excitement.
 And what I found was a miracle: a small cabin, nestled in a clearing.
 The owner, a grizzled old man with a long white beard, took me in and gave me shelter.

 Over the next few days, I learned the art of survival from the old man.
 He taught me how to find food in the wilderness, how to start a fire, and how to navigate without a compass.
-And in the evenings, we played disc golf together, using trees as makeshift targets.
+And in the evenings, we played disc golf together, using trees as targets.

 But eventually, I knew I had to leave.
 I thanked the old man for his kindness and set out again, my map now crumpled and torn, but my spirit unbroken.
 And after several more days of wandering, I finally stumbled upon a road.
 A car appeared in the distance, and I flagged it down.